9 Real Estate Investing Platforms For Non-Accredited Investors

 3. Fundrise

-The platform offers five different investment options ranging from Starter to Premium, with minimum investments ranging from $10 to $100,000.
+The platform offers five investment options ranging from Starter to Premium, with minimum investments ranging from $10 to $100,000.

 Each portfolio includes a diversified selection of real estate investments.
 Every portfolio except the Premium option is open to non-accredited investors.

 The platform’s portfolios are meant to be long-term investments.
 As a non-accredited investor, you should expect to keep your money in the fund for at least five years.
+Additionally, your dividends will be automatically reinvested.

 4. Roofstock